-Change the OMP_NUM_THREADS value to change the number of threads.
+Change the OMP\NUM\THREADS value to change the number of threads.
 You probably want to make sure no one else is logged in and running these tests (use w or top to check) at the same time you are, otherwise you can affect each other's results.
 Note: running the benchmark will take a while (up to a few minutes).

-- Create a table that for each thread count (1,2,4,8) shows the elapsed time, the Energy in Joules, the Energy-Delay value, and the Energy-Delay-Squared value. - Answer the following questions: - (a) Which thread count has the fastest time? - (b) Which thread count has the lowest energy? - (c) Which thread count has the lowest energy-delay? - (d) Which thread count has the lowest energy-delay2? - (e) How well does this benchmark scale when adding additional threads?
-What could explain the scaling behavior you see? - 4.
-Submitting your work. - Create the document containing the data as well as answers to the questions asked. - Please make sure your name appears in the document. - e-mail the file to me by the homework deadline.
+- Create a table that for each thread count (1,2,4,8,16) shows the elapsed time, the Energy in Joules, the Energy-Delay value, and the Energy-Delay-Squared value. - Answer the following questions: - (a) Which thread count has the fastest time? - (b) Which thread count has the lowest energy? - (c) Which thread count has the lowest energy-delay? - (d) Which thread count has the lowest energy-delay? - (e) How well does this benchmark scale when adding additional threads?
+What could explain the scaling behavior you see? - (f) If you check /proc/cpuinfo you can see Linux sees 8 cores in the system.
+Why did the 8 thread run not run much faster than the 4 core run?